wp-plugins/snapshot-backup/readme.txt

 Absolutely - there's a handy download link at the end of the backup procedure so you can save your file locally.
 Simply ignore all error messages relating to FTP uploads.

+= Are there any plans to integrate storage options other than FTP? =

+Yes indeed, I'm planning to add support for cloud based services such as Dropbox and Amazon S3 in the near future.
+Watch this space!

 = Can I do these backups automatically, say via a Cron Job or WP Cron? =

 Yes you can!
 Since Version 2.0 of the plugin you can create regular automatic backups under Snapshot Backup - Automation.

-Please note that this feature relies on the WP Cron function, which means you need traffic to
+Please note that this feature relies on the WP Cron function, which means you need traffic to trigger this function.
+If you want to help this along you can call your WordPress index.php file using a standard cron job at regular intervals.

 = How to I restore a snapshot? =